 ‘By 2030, the web will have escaped the screen, letting computer graphics leap into your home in 3D.
 The opportunities made possible by this technological leap will lead to immersive ‘alternative scenarios’ where you communicate with people virtually and the lines between the real and digital worlds are blurred.’ - Toshi Hoo, IFTF’s Emerging Media Lab.

 This prediction will provide an endless scope of possibilities for the Gaming Industry.
 Gamers will become fully immersed in a 3D environment structured around the current room they are in, offering the uncanny experience of not knowing what is real and what isn’t.
 An experience that’s not currently offered elsewhere in the gaming industry, such as gaming apps.

 Possibly the one that will cause the biggest impact, yet also the one we’re already accustomed to in contemporary titles, machine learning is used in games such as World War Z, in which the difficulty of a zombie horde will fluctuate based on your skill level.

-However, many game development companies are now looking into NPCs and machine learning algorithms.
+However, many game development companies are now looking into NPCs, deep learning and machine learning algorithms.
 Dynamic Neural Networks (DNNs) are set to create a completely intuitive and custom experience for each user experiencing the game.
 AI NPCs could produce a whole new level of difficulty in battle situations.
 For example, an enemy may understand your fighting style and combat your typical behaviours, as if the game somehow knows you personally.

 There are, at least for now, major challenges preventing the full integration of machine learning into game development, be that the processing power or lack of data to use.
 These algorithms will need to be precise and bullet proof, as a slight loophole or error could really ruin the player’s immersion and experience.